 Competitive positioning and Porter’s generic strategies

-For Michael Porter a competitive advantage would be created as a firm exceets its costs
+For Michael Porter, a competitive advantage would be created as a firm exceeds its costs

 Let’s break them down.